Common causes of a shifting house foundation

-Queensland homes are known to experience subsidence due to sandy soils and extreme weather conditions.
+Queensland homes are known to experience subsidence due to sandy solis and extreme weather conditions.
 This can be evident by signs of sinking and cracked floors or concrete slabs, a crack in the wall or doors and windows that won’t close.
 Not attending to these issues could result in a safety hazard, significantly devalue your property or the need to invest additional costs to rectify foundation damage, particularly if left unaddressed.
 This is where Mainmark helps you choose the most appropriate techniques to rectify the issue.
 One of the most popular and cost-effective methods is resin injection; a more modern, but proven, method of underpinning and strengthening building foundations.

 Queensland is a unique area of Australia with extended periods of rain and drought, sandy soils and other factors that impact coastal and inland ground conditions.
 In addition to extreme weather events, particularly around the coastal and flood zone prone areas, homes may be affected by the following causes of foundation problems:

 Mainmark offers some of the most advanced non-invasive resin injection and grout technologies to quickly correct foundation ground issues with minimal mess or disruption, perfected over more than 20 years in business.
-With a sound knowledge of Queensland’s unique local conditions, Mainmark utilises its Teretek® engineered resin injection to effectively raise, re-level, and re-support footings under a home.
+With a sound knowledge of Queensland’s unique local conditions, Mainmark utilises its Teretek® engineered resin injection solution to effectively raise, re-level, and re-support footings under a home.
 Teretek is a unique two-in-one solution that provides both ground improvement and re-levels homes, backed by a 50-year product warranty.
 It increases ground bearing capacity, fills voids, rehabilitates foundation ground which helps raise sinking floors and reduces wall cracking, all at a fraction of the cost of traditional underpinning, and with no detrimental effects on the environment.
 Mainmark has successfully raised and re-levelled thousands of homes and driveways throughout Queensland.
 The process is extremely quick; most house re-levelling and concrete slab lifting takes less than a day, and driveways and slabs can be driven on within hours once the application is complete.

 Underpinning homes is generally a costly exercise using traditional methods due to the invasive nature of concrete underpinning, which is generally a lengthy and messy process.
 Teretek is the modern way to raise, re-level and re-support your home by providing a unique two-in-one solution delivering both ground improvement and re-levelling.
 It’s applied like keyhole surgery and most jobs can be done in a day, usually reducing the cost of the works when compared to traditional underpinning.
 As every home is different, Mainmark finds the best solution to treat the root of the problem.
 The cost of each job will vary according to:

 Calling in experienced ground engineering consultants for an appraisal can help to quickly diagnose the issue and find a solution tailored to your home.
 Mainmark has raised, re-levelled and re-supported homes and buildings for over 20 years, delivering successful solutions to thousands of homes in Queensland from coastal to inland areas.
 Our solutions are cutting edge and the modern answer to the traditional way to underpin.
 We can underpin, raise and re-level strip footings and raft slabs, plus we can infill slabs and driveways.
 Mainmark’s proprietary product Teretek addresses building foundation problems, with minimal intrusion into the property and minimal interruption to the occupants, effectively underpinning by non-invasive expanding resin injection.
 In most cases, residents are not required to move out or move any furniture during the ‘home lift’ process.
 In contrast, traditional concrete can be a slow process; involve excavation which causes mess; can reduce bearing capacity; cause differential movement between the underpinned sections of the structure and the rest of the structure; and be labour intensive.
-The Mainmark solution is: